 The Z pack is a 5-day antibiotic treatment that does not work on the common cold.
-Viral infections cause the common cold, but the Z pack only works on bacterial infections.
-People should only use the Z pack under a doctor’s supervision, as taking antibiotics unnecessarily could do more harm than good.
+It only works on bacterial infections.
+A doctor can advise on suitable treatments for the common cold.

 Doctors may recommend using the Z pack occasionally, and they may explain some things to consider before using it.
 Prevention may be the best tool against the common cold.

 In this article, we discuss whether or not the Z pack is safe to use, its impact on antibiotic resistance, and how to prevent the common cold.

 Some people have concerns about the Z pack itself due to azithromycin, which is the active ingredient in the medicine.